-Raynaud's (ray-NOHZ) disease is a condition that causes some areas of your body — such as your fingers, toes, the tip of your nose and your ears — to feel numb and cool in response to cold temperatures or stress.
-In Raynaud's disease, smaller arteries that supply blood to your skin narrow, limiting blood circulation to affected areas.
+Raynaud's (ray-NOHZ) disease causes some areas of your body — such as your fingers and toes — to feel numb and cold in response to cold temperatures or stress.
+In Raynaud's disease, smaller arteries that supply blood to your skin narrow, limiting blood circulation to affected areas (vasospasm).

-Women are more likely to have Raynaud's disease.
-It's also more common in people who live in colder climates.
+Women are more likely than men to have Raynaud's disease, also known as Raynaud or Raynaud's phenomenon or syndrome.
+It appears to be more common in people who live in colder climates.

-Treatment of Raynaud's disease depends on its severity and whether you have any other health conditions.
-For most people, Raynaud's disease is more a nuisance than a disability.
+Treatment of Raynaud's disease depends on its severity and whether you have other health conditions.
+For most people, Raynaud's disease isn't disabling, but can affect quality of life.

-- Natural product effectiveness checker results: Raynaud's syndrome.
+- Natural product effectiveness checker: Raynaud's syndrome.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Aug.
-9, 2011.
+28, 2014.

 You Are ...
 The Campaign for Mayo Clinic